 White calligraphy ink is one of my very favorite supplies, and it’s rare that I don’t use it at least twice a week!
 I hope that this article convinces you to give it a try.
 Just look some of the pretty projects that you can use it to make:

-I hope that you enjoyed learning about white calligraphy today!
+I hope that you enjoyed learning about how to use Bleed Proof White Ink to make stunning white calligraphy today!
 If I left anything unclear or any concepts are still fuzzy, please feel free to comment.
 I’ll bet someone else out there has the same question, and they’ll be glad you asked.
-Otherwise, consider taking the Intermediate Modern Calligraphy Online Course, where I give a video tutorial over how to use white ink and many other intermediate-level supplies as well!
+Otherwise, consider taking the Intermediate Modern Calligraphy Online Course, where I provide a detailed video lesson over how to use white ink and many other intermediate-level supplies as well.

 Thanks very much for reading, and enjoy the rest of your week!